bcnmy/biconomy-client-sdk/README.md

 ### Paymaster

 Acting as third-party intermediaries, Paymasters have the capability to sponsor gas fees for an account, provided specific predefined conditions are met.
+Additionally, they can accept gas payments in ERC20 tokens from users' smart accounts, with the Paymaster managing the conversion to native tokens for gas payment.

 ```javascript
 const paymaster: IPaymaster = new BiconomyPaymaster({